 One way to help minimize the consequences of city pollution is by following a very simple skincare routine with natural skincare products:

 1. Cleanse your skin but gently.
 Whether you want a cleanser for oily skin or a cleanser for dry skin, avoid soaps that strip natural oils from your skin and turn to mild cleansers and exfoliators instead.
 Even better, embrace the ‘like dissolves like’ mojo and try cleansing your skin from dirt with the oil-cleansing method (yes, I said it).
-Our Anti-Pollution Cleanser is packed with potent antioxidants to shield your skin against the damaging effects of air pollution.
+Our Anti-Pollution Cleanser is packed with potent antioxidants and anti-inflammatory agents to shield your skin against the damaging effects of air pollution.

 Don’t be scared of oils.
 Whether you are prone to breakouts or not, oils nourish, cleanse, moisturize, soothe and balance your skin by telling your brain that it does not need to produce sebum in excess (beware that not all oils are created equal and to each its purpose!)